solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

 5. Would there be further savings from the use of PaaS services?

    Further evaluation of the front-end and back-end .NET Framework applications will be necessary to determine the requirements for hosting these applications using Azure App Service.
-Azure App Service Web Apps provide a PaaS hosting option for applications that further reduces the management burden over IaaS VMs, and does support hosting applications build with .NET Framework, and .NET Core, among other development languages.
+Azure App Service Web Apps provide a PaaS hosting option for applications that further reduces the management burden over IaaS VMs and does support hosting applications build with .NET Framework, and .NET Core, among other development languages.

    Azure Kubernetes Service (AKS) is another potential option for hosting applications.
 For Tailspin Toys, this may not be the best option as it would require further redesign and architecture of the applications to host in AKS.
 If Azure App Service doesn't meet the requirements of Tailspin Toys applications, then AKS may offer an alternative that fits better.

-   If Tailspin Toys is looking to redesign their back-end REST API applications, then Azure Functions would be a service to consider.
+   If Tailspin Toys is looking to redesign the back-end REST API applications, then Azure Functions would be a service to consider.
 The applications would not be able to be hosted in Azure Functions as they are currently written.
 Redesigning and rewriting the REST APIs would be required to move them to serverless Azure Functions hosting.

 ## Customer quote (to be read back to the attendees at the end)

-"We recognized the need and benefits to migrating our aging infrastructure to Azure.
+"We recognized the need and benefits of migrating our aging infrastructure to Azure.
 I know this migration is going to help us increase reliability while lowering operation and maintenance costs.
 I'm really looking forward to the shiny new capabilities we are now able to take advantage of, including the ability to manage our on-premises and Azure VMs using Azure Arc."

----Kaylee Frye, CTO, Tailspin Toys
+-Kaylee Frye, CTO, Tailspin Toys